 - Residential Services - Residential supports offer our consumers the opportunity to experience a more independent life.
 There are many types of residential options available to meet the varying level of care needed by our consumers.
 These options are located throughout the community.

-- Supported Employment: This service consists of paid employment for persons for whom employment at or above minimum wage is unlikely, and who, because of their disability, need intensive ongoing support to perform in a work setting
+-Employment Services: This service consists of paid employment for persons for whom employment at or above minimum wage is unlikely, and who, because of their disability, need intensive ongoing support to perform in a work setting.

 - Prevention and Genetic Services - This service is available to identify the cause of the disability, to provide appropriate counseling and guidance to the individual/family and to be available for consultation with the primary care physician.